Afcon 2019: Injury rules Bafana Bafana midfielder Furman out of Namibia showdown | Goal.com

 Afcon 2019: Injured Bafana Bafana midfielder Furman could miss Namibia showdown

-Bafana Bafana reportedly have an injury concern to worry about ahead of their must-win 2019 Africa Cup of Nations (Afcon) clash with Namibia on Friday.
+Bafana Bafana reportedly have an injury concern ahead of their must-win 2019 Africa Cup of Nations (Afcon) clash with Namibia.

 Influential midfielder Dean Furman could miss out on the must-win encounter after picking up a knock.